ProductiveRage/vbscripttranslator/ReadMe.md

 ## Reality check

 Let me cut to the chase: This doesn't work.
 Yet.
-It parses nearly all VBScript structures into a format that it can then use to emit C# (as of March 2015 I still haven't finished the parsing of VBScript's "SELECT CASE" statements but it's not far off, plus I ran it against thousands of line of legacy code and there was one particular line that confused it - but it's fixed).
+It parses nearly all VBScript structures into a format that it can then use to emit C#.
 And it does indeed emit compilable C# for many of the structures that it can parse.

-The other thing is that it only tries to translate raw VBScript files - if it was going to translate ASP files (with mixed markup and script) then some sort of transformation would need to be applied first.
-If it was going to translate WSCs files (does anyone else even remember these) then it would need to parse the extra meta data in those files and adjust the interface on the compiled class accordingly.
+The other thing is that it only tries to translate raw VBScript files - if it was going to translate ASP files (with mixed markup and script) then some sort of transformation would need to be applied first (something I intend to add in the future).
+If it was going to translate WSCs files (does anyone else even remember these??) then it would need to parse the extra meta data in those files and adjust the interface on the compiled class accordingly.

-But what it *does* do (rather heroically, thank you very much) is deal with VBScript's ideas around scoping (including scoping of undeclared variables), insanely "helpful" (confusing) calling conventions and error-handling.
+But what it *does* do (rather heroically, thank you very much) is deal with VBScript's ideas around scoping (including scoping of undeclared variables), insanely "helpful" (ie. confusing) calling conventions and its error-handling.
 And it makes a sort of wild stab at approximating its deterministic garbage collection (with a real emphasis on *approximating*).

 I've tried to think of one example that can encapsulate as much as possible of the *essence* of this work.
 And this seems like as good of a place to start as any: